A Data-Driven McMillan Degree Lower Bound: Numerical Examples

 \subsection{Real Valued Data}

-As a second example, we consider the clamped beam model from the SLICOT benchmarks for model reduction~\cite{CD02} where the input models a force applied at the free boundary and the output is the displacement at this boundary.
-Although originally a continuous time model, we can convert this to a discrete-time system in the form of~\cref{eq:lti} using the matrix exponential
+As a second example, we consider the clamped beam model from the SLICOT benchmarks for model reduction~\cite{CD02}.
+This considers a beam where the input is a force applied at the free boundary and the output is the displacement at this boundary.
+Although originally a continuous time model, we can convert this to a discrete-time system in the form of~\cref{eq:ss} using the matrix exponential

-where we take time step $\delta=0.1$ and use the provided vector $\ve b$ as $\ve x_0$.
-Although this example has a McMillan degree of $348$, corresponding to the dimension of $\ma A$, it is highly reducible and the singular values of $\ma H$ decay rapidly.
-This is simulates real systems which may have components that cannot be resolved due to noise.
+Here we take the time step $\delta=0.1$ and use $N=2^{13}=8192$ measurements to which we add real Gaussian noise with $\ve g_N\sim \mathcal{N}(\ve 0, 10^{-2}\ma I)$.
+Although this example has a McMillan degree of $348$, corresponding to the dimension of $\ma A$, it is highly reducible and the singular values of $\ma H_{m,n}$ decay rapidly.
+This simulates real systems which may have components that cannot be resolved due to noise.

-As an example of our bound we take $n=2^{13}=8192$ samples of this system to which we add Gaussian noise with $\ve g \sim \mathcal{N}(\ve 0, 10^{-2}\ma I)$.
-Unlike the previous example, we have no hope of estimating the true McMillan degree of $\ma A$, as even in the absence of noise only $105$ singular values of $\ma H\in \R^{4097\times 4096}$ exceed $10^{-10}$.
-With the addition of noise and applying our bounds we obtain two different lower bounds on the McMillan degree: $8$ using \cref{thm:order} and $12$ using the empirical estimate of $\|\ma G\|_2$.
-Both of these are lower bounds on the estimate provided by the AIC.
+\Cref{fig:beam} illustrates different approaches for estimating the McMillan degree of this system.
+Unlike the previous example, we have no hope of estimating the true McMillan degree of $\ma A$, as even in the absence of noise only $105$ singular values of $\ma H_{4097,4096}$ exceed $10^{-10}$.
+With the addition of noise we obtain a McMillan degree lower bound of $8$ using \cref{thm:order} and $12$ using the empirical estimate.
+Both of these are smaller than than the McMillan degree estimate provided by the AIC.